pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## SupplyChain authoring

-Deploy SupplyChain authoring resources such as `SupplyChain`, `Component`, and the Tekton `Pipeline`/`Task` to clusters through a Git repository using the GitOps source promotion methodology.
+Deploy SupplyChain authoring resources such as `SupplyChain`, `Component`, and the Tekton `Pipeline`/`Task` to clusters through a Git repository by using the GitOps source promotion methodology.

 For a Platform Engineer, the recommended approach is:

-- Author the `SupplyChain` using a set of YAML files within a Git-backed file system.
+- Author the `SupplyChain` by using a set of YAML files within a Git-backed file system.
 - Test and debug by pushing all files to a single namespace on the `authoring` profile cluster.
 - When you are satisfied with the new or modified `SupplyChain`, use a pull request to commit to Git.